Pedro León (baseball)

-Pedro Manuel León (born May 28, 1998) is a Cuban professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Houston Astros.
+Pedro Manuel León (born May 28, 1998) is a Cuban professional baseball outfielder in the Philadelphia Phillies organization.
+He has previously played in Major League Baseball (MLB) for the Houston Astros.
 He played for Huracanes de Mayabeque of the Cuban National Series before he defected from Cuba.
 He made his MLB debut in 2024.

 Career

 León began his professional baseball career playing for the Huracanes de Mayabeque of the Cuban National Series.
 In the 2017–18 season, he batted .325 with four home runs, 14 runs batted in (RBI), and 15 runs in 22 games.
 The following season, León hit .371 with 15 home runs, a 1.220 OPS and seven stolen bases in 33 games and played in the 2018 National Series All-Star Game.
 Considered a top international prospect for the Major Leagues, León defected from Cuba to the Dominican Republic in 2019.